 They must realise that it is impossible to succeed, yet at the same time be capable of enduring patiently.

 - Umineko: When They Cry EP6.
 Lambda says that Bern was originally a piece in a game that the Game Master made Unwinnable.
-(Lambda did not explicitly say whether the game was of the Unwinnable by Mistake or the Unwinnable by Design variety.)
+(Lambda did not explicitly say whether the game was of the Unintentionally Unwinnable or the Unwinnable by Design variety.)
 The Game Master then abandoned Bern as a piece and left her to fend for herself.
 Bern eventually ended up winning the game anyway]and gained the title of Witch of Miracles.
 The mentioned game may or may not have been Higurashi.
 While this does explain her cruelty, it's no excuse for it.